brotatotes/bht-automation/bht gen 3/2 Thessalonians/Chapter 3/2 Thessalonians 3 8 bht.md

 3. "In fact, labored for our own support."

 ### Marvin Vincent:
-1. "Any man's bread...lit. bread from any one, or at any man's hand."
+1. "Any man's bread."
-2. "For nought...as a gift, gratis."
+2. "The accusative often adverbially as here; as a gift, gratis."
-3. "Be chargeable...burden...depending upon them for pecuniary support."
+3. "By depending upon them for pecuniary support."

 ### Archibald T. Robertson:
 1. "He lodged with Jason, but did not receive his meals gratis, for he paid for them."